deployd/docs/docs/users/users-in-events.md

 ## Accessing Users in Events with "me"

 In any Collection Event, the `me` object refers to the current user.
 You can use this to secure your app and protect your users.
-This page lists a few exaxmples of how to use the `me` object effectively.
+This page lists a few examples of how to use the `me` object effectively.

 ### Keeping track of an object's creator

     // On Post /todo-lists
-    if (!me) cancel("You must be logged in to create a todo list", 401);
+    cancelUnless(me, "You must be logged in to create a todo list", 401);

     this.creatorId = me.id;